kostis-init/web_apps/README.md

 # web_apps
 3 cooperating apps.
-Web creator, web server, web crawler
+Web creator, web server, web crawler (Using threads)

 webcreator.sh: Only absolute paths for root_dir.
 Do not put ‘/’ in the end of root_dir.Example:
 $ cd ./src